 We recommend you set this to “yes”, but you should make your students aware that this is a provisional grade and may be changed during moderation.
 Choosing “yes” means that Turnitin will control the visibility of the grade centre column.
 If you choose “no” then you will have to manual hide and show the column.
 Student using the mobile app will be able to see grades in unhidden grade centre columns as soon as you enter the grade.

 You now choose if you want to enable anonymous Marking

-For the University of Derby, from September 2019, it will be the policy that by default all marking will anonymised and this setting be set to yes.
+For the University of Derby, it is policy that by default all marking will anonymised and this setting be set to yes.
 There will be some exception where if strict criteria are met and approved the paper need not be marked anonymously these should be stated in the module handbook.

 Even if you know which students are submitting which work, you will have to Enable Anonymous Marking to enable anonymity during moderation.